Analyst acquitted at trial over discredited Trump dossier

 The first two cases ended in an acquittal and a guilty plea with a sentence of probation.

 Danchenko betrayed no emotion as the verdict was read.
-His wife wiped away tears after the fourth and final “not guilty” was read by the clerk.
+His wife wiped away tears after the clerk read the final “not guilty” to the four counts he faced.

-The acquittal marked a significant setback for Durham, who declined to comment after the hearing, as did several jurors.
+Danchenko didn’t comment after the hearing, but his lawyer, Stuart Sears, spoke briefly to reporters, saying, “We’ve known all along that Mr. Danchenko is innocent.
+We’re happy now that the American public knows that as well.”

+The jury reached its verdict after roughly nine hours of deliberations over two days.
+One juror, Joel Greene of Vienna, Virginia, said there were no real disputes among the jury and that jurors just wanted to be thorough in reviewing the four counts.

 The Danchenko case was the first of the three to delve deeply into the origins of the “Steele dossier,” a compendium of allegations that Trump’s 2016 presidential campaign was colluding with the Kremlin.